Employee rights calling in sick: What you must know

 Concluding thoughts: Employee rights calling in sick

-That’s everything you need to know related to employee rights and calling in sick.
-While there are no official federal laws pertaining to sick leave, there are plenty of state laws and legislative acts that provide protections.
+That’s everything you need to know about employee rights and calling in sick.
+While no official federal laws about sick leave exist, plenty of state laws and legislative acts provide protections.

 When calling in sick, it’s best to be honest about how long you plan on being out and find someone to handle your work while you’re out.
 That way, you stand the best chance of not getting behind or annoying your boss.